 Recurrence can happen if the first treatment did not completely destroy all cancer cells.
 This does not mean the cancer was treated insufficiently, but rather that some cancer cells survived the treatment and developed into detectable tumors over time.

-Cancer survivors face an increased risk of developing a second type of cancer and cancer recurrence.
+Cancer survivors are at risk of developing a second type of cancer as well as recurrence of the primary cancer.
 The chance of recurrence depends on the type of primary cancer, so cancer survivors should discuss the risk associated with their cancer type with their doctor.
-It is important to remember that cancer risk can be reduced, but not completely eliminated.
+It is important to remember that cancer risk for both a new cancer and recurrence of the primary cancer can be reduced, but not completely eliminated.
 While healthy eating, avoiding tobacco use, regular exercise, and consistent follow-up doctor visits are important, cancer recurrence is still possible.

 Cancer Progression and Cancer Recurrence

 When a cancer spreads or worsens, it is called cancer progression.
 It may be difficult to determine the difference between cancer progression and cancer recurrence.
-Typically, if a patient appears to be cancer-free at the end of treatment and the disease reappears after having no signs for a year, we say it is a recurrence.
-If the tumor grows while on treatment or never completely disappears and grows again after treatment, it is called progressive disease.
+Typically, if a patient appears to be cancer-free at the end of treatment and the disease reappears after having no signs for a year, it is considered a recurrence.
+If the tumor grows while on treatment, or never completely disappears and grows again after treatment, it is called progressive disease.

 Symptoms of Recurrence